-For qualifying costs incurred for computer software developed for internal use, the Company begins to capitalize its costs to develop software when preliminary development efforts are successfully completed, management has authorized and committed project funding, it is probable that the project will be completed, and the software will be used as intended.
+For qualifying costs incurred for computer software developed for internal use, the Company begins to capitalize costs when preliminary development efforts are successfully completed, management has authorized and committed project funding, and it is probable that the project will be completed.
 If any of these criteria cease being met before the software reaches its intended use, any capitalized costs related to the project will be impaired.
-When the software reaches its intended use, capitalized costs are amortized to cost of revenue over the estimated useful life of the related assets, generally estimated to be three to five years.
-Costs incurred prior to meeting these capitalization criteria and costs incurred for training and maintenance are expensed as incurred and recorded in research and development expense on the Company's condensed consolidated statements of operations.
-Capitalized software development costs are recorded in property and equipment on the Company's condensed consolidated balance sheets.
+When the software reaches its intended use, capitalized costs are amortized to expenses over the estimated useful lives of the related assets, generally estimated to be three to five years.
+Costs incurred prior to meeting these capitalization criteria and costs incurred for training and maintenance are expensed as incurred and recorded in research and development expense on the Company's consolidated statements of operations.
+Capitalized software development costs are recorded in property and equipment on the Company's consolidated balance sheets.